Anne Elise Thompson

-Family
+Early life

 Anne is the daughter of Leroy H. Jenkins and Mary E. Jackson.
 Her father was a dentist and her mother was originally from Wilson, North Carolina, which was a town of strict segregation, but also was said to be "the bright leaf tobacco market for the East".

 Education and career

-Born in Philadelphia, Pennsylvania, Thompson received a Bachelor of Arts degree from Howard University in 1955, a Master of Arts from Temple University in 1957, and a Bachelor of Laws from Howard University School of Law in 1964.
-She was an attorney in the Office of the Solicitor of the United States Department of Labor in Chicago, Illinois from 1964 to 1965.
+Thompson was born in Philadelphia.
+She received a Bachelor of Arts degree from Howard University in 1955, a Master of Arts from Temple University in 1957, and a Bachelor of Laws from Howard University School of Law in 1964.
+She was an attorney in the Office of the Solicitor of the United States Department of Labor in Chicago from 1964 to 1965.
 She was a grant writer for United Progress, Inc. from 1966 to 1967.
 She became an assistant deputy public defender for the New Jersey Office of the Public Defender in the Mercer-Somerset-Hunterdon Region of Trenton, New Jersey from 1967 to 1970.
 She was the Municipal Prosecutor for Lawrence Township in Lawrenceville, New Jersey from 1970 to 1972.
 She was a municipal court judge for the City of Trenton, New Jersey from 1972 to 1975.
 She was a prosecutor for Mercer County, New Jersey from 1975 to 1979.